-Nurses Olena, Tetiana and Tetiana help at the medical station set up by MCC partner St. Clement Centre.
+Nurses Olena,\ Tetiana and Tetiana help at the medical station set up by MCC partner St. Clement Centre.
 The centre has expanded its services to provide emergency humanitarian assistance, including food, hygiene supplies and medical treatment.
 A doctor, pharmacist and nurses work as part of the team.
-(Photo courtesv of St. Clement Centre)
+(Photo courtesy of St. Clement Centre)

-Svetlykh, 70 years old, lives alone on a small pension in a village in the Nikopol district.
+Svetlykh\, 70 years old, lives alone on a small pension in a village\ in the Nikopol district.
 MCC's partner, New Life Charitable Fund, has a team of 30 volunteers and about seven staff who distribute food packages to Svetlykh and others.
 New Life is helping internally displaced and transient people who plan to travel further and seek safety in western Ukraine.
-(Photo courtesy of New Life) UKRAINE CRISIS - FIRST RESPONSE A woman and her grandson at a child-care centre in Ukraine which was turned into a shelter by MCC partner KECB when the conflict escalated in February.
-The shelter also provides food and other resources like medical care and hygiene products.
-(Photo courtesy of KECB) In the midst of war, your support provided emergency food and shelter to people in need.
+(Photo courtesy of New Life)

 Staff and volunteers of MCC partner Charitable Foundation Uman Help Center prepare food for vulnerable and internally displaced people.
 Uman provides MCC hygiene kits and relief kits as well as food and housing assistance to vulnerable residents in the Uman Cherkasy region.
 They also provide humanitarian supplies and ready-to-eat meals to people evacuated from other locations.
 (Photo courtesy of Uman)

+Canada

+459 MCC workers\ \$10.3 million \includes MCC Thrift staff

+United States

+185 MCC workers \$8.1 million Europe & the Middle East 49 MCC workers \$15.2 million

+Latin America & the Caribbean

+84 MCC workers \$6.9 million

+Africa 131 MCC workers \$17.1 million

+Dollar figures on map represent direct program expenses without fundraising and administration costs.

+FINANCES

+MCC

+the

+around

+world

-FINANCES The financial information on these pages presents the combined operations in Canadian dollars of the MCCs in Canada and the U.S. for the year ended March 31, 2022.
+The financial information on these pages presents the combined operations in Canadian dollars of the MCCs in Canada and the U.S. for the year ended March 31, 2022.
 More detailed financial and program reporting, as well as complete audited financial statements are available at mcccanada.ca/annual-report.

-For a detailed list of funding sources see the electronic annual impact report appendix online at mcccanada.ca/annual-report.
-TOTAL EXPENSES: \$93,537,000
+\For a detailed list of funding sources see the electronic annual impact report appendix online at mcccanada.ca/annual-report.

+total expenses: \$93,537,000